ChoudhurySoham/SlidelyDesktopApp/README.md

 # SlidelyDesktopApp
-This application was created towards the completion of building a Windows Desktop Application replicating Google Forms app towards the completion of a task given by Slidely AI
+This application was created towards the task of building of a Windows Desktop Application replicating Google Forms app using Visual Basic.NET given by Slidely AI

 The repo consists of a project which consists 3 forms that enable the following operations:
 1. Initial form hooking the forms "Create Submission" and "View Submissions"